eficode-academy/gradle-katas/task-creation/basic/README.md

 Configure the group and description of your task.

 - Run `gradle tasks`
-- Q: Is your tasks visible and well defined?
+- Q: Is your tasks visible and defined according to its purpose?

 <br>
 <br>